noor188/Command-line-notebook-application/README.md

 # Command-line-notebook-application
-A command line notebook that stores short memos (notes)
+A command line notebook that stores notes (short memos)

 Users of the command-line notebook application need to be able to :
-1. Write notes
+1. Add notes
-2. Search notes
+2. Add tages to notes
-3. Modify notes
+3. Search notes
-4. Store notes in a notebook
+4. Modify notes by ID
 5. Modify tags
+6. Store notes in a notebook